Phonological history of English: Northwest Germanic period

-This was the period that existed after the East Germanic languages had split off.
+This was the period after the East Germanic languages had split off.
 Changes during this time were shared with the North Germanic dialects, i.e. Proto-Norse.
 Many of the changes that occurred were areal, and took time to propagate throughout a dialect continuum that was already diversifying.
 Thus, the ordering of the changes is sometimes ambiguous, and can differ between dialects.